Why 60% of Salon Clients Never Come Back (And How to Fix It)

 Why Clients Don't Come Back

-1. They Forget About You
+1. They Forgot About You

 2. They Don't Feel Connected